aplteam/Logger/README.md

 ## Encoding

 By default "ANSI" is used as encoding option when opening/creating a log file.
-The reason is that this might save some space but more importantly many tools for processing Log files are still not capable of dealing with UTF8 files.
+One reason is that this might well save some space.
+More importantly, many tools for processing log files are still not capable of dealing with UTF8 files.

-"ASCII" was an option in earlier version of `Logger`, when the Classic version of Dyalog was still supported.
+"ASCII" was an option in earlier versions of `Logger`, when the Classic version of Dyalog was still supported.
 However, now it is deprecated.
 You may still specify it, but it will be converted to "ANSI" internally anyway.

 For "UTF8" you may also specify "UTF-8" but it is converted into "UTF8".